haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

 cd /opt/seafile
 ```

+!!! tip
     The  program directory can be changed.
 The standard directory `/opt/seafile` is assumed for the rest of this manual.
 If you decide to put Seafile in another directory, modify the commands accordingly.

 ### Creating user seafile